adi868/Books_Search/README.md

 * Various NPM packages

 #### Application Organization:
-This application has two pages accessible to the user.
+This application has two links accessible to the user.
 These are:
 * Search
   * User can search for books via the Google Books API and render them here.
 User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.